politics-rewired/politics-rewired.github.io/careers/director-of-operations.md

 # How to Apply

-To apply for this position, please send a resume, an updated portfolio, a short cover letter, and the name, email, and contact info for two past work references to hiring@politicsrewired.com.
+To apply for this position, please send a resume, a short cover letter, and the name, email, and contact info for two past work references to hiring@politicsrewired.com.
 These could be a previous boss or co-worker, or someone that you’ve worked with on an organizing project with.

 # Equal Opportunity